 Proposed restocking - by planting or natural regeneration - is illustrated on restocking Maps 6a and 6b.
-The restock species composition for each coupe is given by a "mixture number(s)" which is described in Appendix 5 and then illustrated on Maps 7a and 7b.
+The restock species composition for each coupe is given by a "mixture number(s)" which is described in Appendix 5 and illustrated on Maps 7a and 7b.
 The maximum post-clearfell fallowing period will be 5 years to limit pine weevil impacts on restocked plants - reducing the need to apply pesticides to minimise these impacts (see also section 4.1.5).
-The table includes restocking of currently fallowing coupes (i.e. felled during the last Plan period), with the fell year stated in the 'Felled' column.
+The table includes restocking of currently fallowing coupes (i.e. felled during the last Plan period) with the felling year stated in the 'Felled' column.
 All currently fallowing coupes are programmed for restocking in the first three years of the Plan.
 Table 6 includes some Phase 3 restocking (i.e. beyond Plan period) as felling undertaken in the final years of this Plan will be restocked beyond the Plan's timespan.

 All broadleaf restocking will be of native species only except for a trial area of productive sycamore proposed in a new zone of productive broadleaves at Auchterawe (coupe 04023).
-Appendix 5 details the restocking prescriptions applied to different woodland types (productive/conservation, broadleaved/coniferous etc) and further explanation of restocking rationale is given in section 4.1.5 and 4.1.6.
-If planting, restocking or natural regeneration fails to reach target densities of 1,600 stems per hectare (native woodland) or 2,500 stems per hectare (productive conifers), the site will be beaten up to required planting density.
-This is assessed at years 3 and 5 after planting/restocking with beat up by at least year 5 or supplementary, contingency measures (e.g. scarification, enrichment planting, see section 4.1.6) prescribed for natural regeneration establishment.
+Further explanation of restocking rationale is given in section 4.1.5 and 4.1.6.
+If planting or restocking is failing to achieve target densities of 1,600 stems per hectare (native woodland) or 2,500 stems per hectare (productive conifers) at year 3 or 4 stocking density assessment, the site will be beaten up to required planting density by or at year 5 after felling.
+Areas prescribed for establishment by natural regeneration will be assessed at year 3 or 4 after felling with any supplementary contingency measures required to encourage regeneration recruitment (e.g. scarification) completed by year 5, and any subsequent enrichment planting required to achieve required target establishment densities undertaken by or at year 7 after felling.